Learning-to-defer for sequential medical decision-making under uncertainty: Appendix

-Incorporating non-stationarity into the simulator: We use the ``Navigator" sensor to generate blood-glucose measurements and the ``Insulet" pump to simulate interventions.
+Incorporating non-stationarity into the simulator: We use the ``Navigator'' sensor to generate blood-glucose measurements and the ``Insulet'' pump to simulate interventions.
 For each episode, non-stationarity is induced by modifying the patient configurations over a period of $24$ hours.
 This result in different dynamics over the course of the day.
 These configurations modify insulin sensitivity, glucose absorption and the insulin action on glucose production among other parameters.
 For each episode, two random adolescent patients are sampled (say `a', and `b'), over every minute the patient parameters are then sampled as a convex combination of patient `a' and patient `b' where, as we progress in time, the convex combination increasingly shifts from 0 to 1 thus changing patient parameters.
 Over the episode, the patient parameters increasingly look like that of patient `b' instead of `a'.
 The rate of change of this convex combination can be controlled and is set to $\text{cos}(t\times \text{speed} \times 0.0005) \times 0.5 + 0.5$, where $\text{speed}=5$ for our simulations.
 A similar policy was used by \citet{chandak2020optimizing} to induce non-stationarity.
 However \citet{chandak2020optimizing} do not induce non-stationarity within an episode, but across different episodes.
-Our setting is thus highly variable.
+The target policy $\pi_{\text{tar}}$ is learned on data collected from patients whose dynamics do not change over time.